lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

-Note that TOPCAT automatically adjusts to an appropriate RA, DEC range, but you can zoom in and out interactively via your mouse or scrollbar.
+Note that TOPCAT automatically adjusts to an appropriate RA, DEC range, but you can zoom in and out interactively via your mouse or scroll wheel.
 Also note that TOPCAT plots the grid by default in sexagesimal units, but these (and other aspects of the plot) can be modified using the Axes button in the lower left panel of the Sky Plot window.